Learning Management System

 Stakeholders requested no major changes, validating our revisions.

-Stakeholders requested that the team member interface be discarded because it was too similar to the manager/coach interface and wasn’t necessary for the launch of the LMS.
+Stakeholders requested that the interface for employees who assisted manager/coaches be discarded because it was too similar to the manager/coach interface.

 “It’s a lot of work to make something simple … It’s very tempting to add and add.”